koush/docs.scrypted.app/scrypted-nvr/recording-storage.md

       # DO NOT MODIFY /nvr.
       # The Recordings Directory in the NVR Plugin will autopopulate
       # with /nvr (unless it was manually changed earlier).
-      # The drive or network share will ALSO need to be configured in
+      # The disk or network share will ALSO need to be configured in
       # Part 3.
       - SCRYPTED_NVR_VOLUME=/nvr